 The Ministry of Food (MINPAL) is responsible for ensuring food safety.
 Imports and exports of food for human consumption are also under the authority of MINPAL through the issuance of import permits, licenses, and any other document needed for agricultural and processed food products.
-MINPAL supervises almost every aspect related to the production, distribution, and storage of food for human consumption.
+MINPAL oversees the production, distribution, and storage of food for consumption.